yvonne-nguyen/dh110/assignments/assignment-7.md

 This is the previous font I used, Arial Rounded MT Bold.
 ![old font](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/old-font.png)

-This is the font I currently use.
+This is the font I currently use, Comfortaa.
 ![new font](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/new-font.png)

 #### Button Size